Dromoland Castle Hotel & Country Estate

-Call us on (858) 523-9000 to start planning your vacation to Dromoland Castle Hotel & Country Estate or take a look at our itineraries to Galway Connemara and the West
+To start planning your vacation to Dromoland Castle Hotel & Country Estate

 One of Ireland's finest hotels, Dromoland Castle is simply stunning, and offers you the chance to live like royalty while your every whim is catered to.
 Originally constructed in around 1550 and re-built in Gothic Revival style in 1835, Dromoland Castle was once the seat of the O’Brien clan who can trace their lineage back to Brian Boru, the last great High King of Ireland.
 Dromoland Castle is set within a fabulous private estate outside Newmarket-on-Fergus in County Clare, conveniently close to both Shannon Airport and some of the West of Ireland’s most magnificent natural attractions.